kdm9/rab/src/01_prereq.md

 - [Dive into Python](https://diveintopython3.problemsolving.io/)
 - [Learn Python in X mintues](https://learnxinyminutes.com/docs/python/)

+## SSH, and remote servers

+While not strictly needed, in practice most of you will want to apply the lessons you learn in this book on some remote server rather than your laptop.
+SSH is the primary way you'll do this, so please know:

+- What in general is the point of using a remote server?
+- What does SSH achieve?
+- Some extremely basic networking terms, like domain name, user name, and port
+- How would I SSH into the server `headnode.cluster.com` as user `kevin`?
+- When you SSH into a server and type some command, where does that command run?
+- What is the difference between a server and a cluster?

+The following resources will help, although I've not quite found an SSH tutorial to my liking yet:

+- [The Linux Handbook](https://linuxhandbook.com/ssh-basics/) course is a reasonably concise but complete introduction to SSH.
+- [This SSH course](https://www.hostinger.com/tutorials/ssh-tutorial-how-does-ssh-work) isn't quite as nice but covers more details on the networking and cryptography underlying ssh.

 ## Some basic common bioinformatics knowledge

-This is less critical, especially if this isn't your field, but I mention the following terms throuout the book.
+This is less critical, especially if this isn't your field, but I mention the following terms throughout the book.
 If you're unfamiliar, most of this book cites external tutorials that explain these workflows/pipelines in detail.

 For example, ideally you'd be familiar with the following terms: